Julian-Tamm/GANLatentDiscovery/README.md

+# Forked from anvoynov/GANLatentDiscovery

+This is a fork from anvoynov/GANLatentDiscovery it has minor changes to suit my needs.
+The following is the readme of anvoynov/GANLatentDiscovery.

 # Unsupervised Discovery of Interpretable Directions in the GAN Latent Space

 Authors official implementation of the [_Unsupervised Discovery of Interpretable Directions in the GAN Latent Space_](https://arxiv.org/abs/2002.03754) (ICML 2020).